slerman12/UnifiedML2old/README.md

 We use our new Creator framework to unify RL discrete and continuous action spaces, as elaborated on in our paper.

 Then we frame actions as "predictions" in supervised learning, and treat classification datasets as environmental "suites."
-These yield labels, but RL can also be applied by taking reward as negative error...
+These yield labels, but RL can also be applied by reinforcing negative error as an auxiliary reward...

 For generative modeling, well, it so happens that the difference between a Generator-Discriminator and Actor-Critic is rather nominal.